trws/flux-security/doc/man5/flux-config-security.rst

 - owner of ``root``
 - group of ``root``
 - must not be writable by others
-- must not be a symobolic link
+- must not be a symbolic link
 - ``.toml`` files must be regular files

 There is no mechanism to tell Flux components to reread the Flux security